danofun/pi-connect/README.md

 ## Tidal Connect Systemd Service

 The service description must be adapted to fit your needs.
-We must change the "--playback-device" to match your system.
+We must change the "--playback-device" to match your system in `/usr/pi-connect/tidal/pi-connect-tidal.service`
-`sudo nano /usr/pi-connect/tidal/pi-connect-tidal.service`

 ```
 [Unit]